0kage-eth/foundry-playground/notes/01-basic_tests.md

 `forge test --match-contract <contract name>`

+- To test a particular function in a test contract

+`forge test --match-contract <contract name> --match-test <test name>`

 - To get a verbose representation of all test summary, we can use anywhere from `-v` to `-vvvv`

 - To run all tests in a given file path